 Welcome to the Italian Walk of Fame

-Join us on June 15th, 2013 for the 5th Annual Star Unveiling And Awards Gala In Toronto, Canada
+Join us May 28th 2014 for the 6th Annual Star Unveiling And Awards Gala In Toronto, Canada

 From the city of Toronto, home to the largest community of Italians outside of Italy comes the world’s first and only Italian Walk of Fame (IWOF).
 Located in the heart of Toronto’s famous downtown tourist destination known as “Little Italy,” and co-founded by Jimi Bertucci and Marisa Beaco Lang, the IWOF pays tribute to the extraordinary achievements of Italians in all fields with stars placed permanently and prominently in the sidewalk.

 The Italian Walk of Fame partners with Autism Canada Foundation to raise funds through the Induction event in their fight against an illness which affects families everywhere.
 The Foundation’s mission includes supporting Canadians by providing biomedical and behavioural treatment information, expanding health care professionals’ knowledge and awareness of autism as a treatable illness affecting the whole body, working to influence policy within governments to provide public health initiatives and policy change and enabling research into the causes and treatments for autism.